AMELANCHIER/datasciencecoursera/HelloWorld.md

-## This is a markdown file" (without the quotation marks) to the document (without the quotation marks)
+## This is a markdown file to the document